 Puget Sound participates in the Federal Direct Student Loan program.
 Under this program the federal government serves as the lender.
+As of July 1, 2013 the interest rate for undergraduate loans is fixed at 3.86%.

 There are two types of Federal Stafford loans.